Mason Crane: Domestic career

 Crane was a member of the Hampshire County Cricket Club academy since the age of 14, where he was under the guidance of former Hampshire spinner Rajesh Maru at Lancing College, West Sussex.
 Under Maru's guidance he impressed straight away despite concerns about his height and quickly he became a leg break bowler with good control as well as a googly.

 Crane has also been a member of Sussex Cricket League club Worthing Cricket Club since the age of 10, playing for the club's junior teams and also claiming 54 wickets for the Worthing CC 1st XI.

 Crane's good performance in the academy and guidance from Maru and Hampshire academy spin coach Darren Flint earned him a call-up to the England U17 development team.
 In the summer of 2014 Crane's continued good performances made him a regular in the Hampshire 2nd XI and earned him a call-up to the England U19s for the tour of Dubai and later the teams tour of Australia to play the Australia U19s.
 Crane was also called up to the first team squad for their trip to Worcestershire in the LV County Championship.
 Crane's performances in Australia were good, taking 2 wickets in 3 games in a series that England would lose 3–2.

 On 10 July 2015, Crane made his Hampshire 1st team debut in a Natwest T20 Blast fixture against Surrey at the Ageas Bowl.
 Coming on in the 9th over of Surrey's innings with them chasing 187 runs for victory, Crane bowled well dismissing Kumar Sangakkara and Vikram Solanki in his allocated 4 over to finish with figures of 2/35 as Hampshire won by 29 runs.

 In December 2015 he was named in England's squad for the 2016 Under-19 Cricket World Cup.

 In October 2016 Crane went to Sydney to play for Gordon District Cricket Club in Sydney Grade Cricket.

 In March 2017, Crane made his debut for New South Wales, becoming the first overseas player to play for them since Imran Khan in 1984, where he took match figures of 5/116 and remained 15 not out when batting.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
 That month, he was loaned to Sussex for a month.

+In March 2024, Crane joined Glamorgan on a season-long loan.
+In July that year he signed a three-year contract with the Welsh county.